-The main focus of her research is the ethical and legal analysis on matters raised by scientific research and clinical practice, in particular the regulation of research and its translation into clinical practice.
+The main focus of Dr Antonia Cronin's academic work is the ethical and legal analysis on matters raised by scientific research and clinical practice, in particular the regulation of organ donation and transplantation and the translation of its related research into clinical practice.
 Her work draws on interdisciplinary insights gained from science, medicine, social science, philosophical bioethics, public policy and the law.

 She has been appointed expert reviewer for the European Council, the National Institute for Health Research (NIHR) and the Wellcome Trust.
 She regularly undertakes peer review for numerous academic journals including Transplantation, Transplant International, The Lancet, Medical Law Review, Journal of Medical Ethics, Bioethics, Nature Reviews Nephrology and The American Journal of Transplantation.

 She is currently ethics advisor to several collaborative translational research consortia in receipt of over €15 million funding by the European Commission Horizon 2020 scheme.
 These include: